TymeFly/eel/README.md

 The source code contains three modules:

-* **lib** - the code that implements EEL
+* **lib** - the EEL compiler and runtime
-* **integration** - some helper classes that can be used to integrate EEL with JVM applications
+* **integration** - helper classes that can be used to integrate EEL with JVM applications
-* **evaluate** - a CLI wrapper for _lib_ that can be used to test EEL Expressions
+* **evaluate** - CLI wrapper for _lib_ is used to execute EEL Expressions

 ---
 ## 'lib' - The EEL Language and its Java API
 ### The EEL API
-The API for EEL is based around four concepts.
+The API for EEL is based around four components.
 These are:

 #### EEL Context

 The EEL Context holds compile time information for an EEL Expression.
-A single EelContext can be used to compile multiple EEL Expressions.
+An EelContext can be used to compile multiple EEL Expressions.

-Currently, the client can use the Context to:
+The client can use the Context to:
 * Set the precision for maths operations
 * Import **U**ser **D**efined **F**unctions (UDFs).
 * Guard against rogue expressions causing Denial Of Service (DOS) attacks by:
-  * Defining the maximum length of the expression in characters
+  * setting the maximum length of the expression in characters
-  * Defining a timeout for evaluating the expression
+  * setting a timeout for evaluating the expression

 In addition, the Context also:
-* Allows EEL functions to read the time the Context was created
+* allows EEL functions to read the time the Context was created
-* Provides a scope for the `count` function
+* provides a scope for the `count` function

 All the Context settings have defaults; if these are acceptable then the Default EelContext can be used.